sbt/sbt-groll/README.md

 - `grollConfigFile: java.io.File` – the configuration file for sbt-groll; "~/.sbt-groll.conf" by
   default
-- `grollHistoryRef: String` – the ref (commit id, branch or tag) used for the Git history; "master" by default
+- `grollHistoryRef: String` – the ref (commit id, branch or tag) used for the Git history; "main" by default
 - `grollWorkingBranch: String` – the working branch used by sbt-groll; "groll" by default